AmcacheParser: the complete guide to Eric Zimmerman's tool

 Installing AmcacheParser#

-There are three common ways to get the tool.
-All produce the same binary; pick the one that matches your environment.
+Three ways.
+All produce the same binary.
+Pick the one that matches your environment.

-The official installer is a small PowerShell script that downloads the full suite into a target folder and keeps it updated.
+The official installer is a small PowerShell script that downloads the full suite and keeps it updated.

 mkdir C:\Tools\ZTools